-We intimately understand how vital technical talent is to modern business.
-As a result, our system actively encourages clients to keep their developers away of localization logistics and focused on more valuable projects.
-By automating the majority of content collection, orchestration, and distribution tasks associated with translation, marketing teams can take their brands global while developers continue fulfilling product roadmaps and improving customer experiences.
+We understand how vital technical talent is to modern business.
+As a result, Smartling’s Translation Management Platform and Language Services solutions enable clients to keep focused on strategic projects.
+By automating content collection, orchestration, and distribution tasks associated with translation, marketing teams can take their brands global while developers continue fulfilling product roadmaps and improving customer experiences.

 The Smartling approach to translation management is also intended to make global marketing feel more manageable.
 Instead of imposing processes that turn localization into an all-or-none proposition, we provide the flexibility that encourages customers to start small, deliver fast, and sequentially build a lucrative international audience.